apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 );
 ```

-### Create through YAML config
+### Creating catalogs with YAML config

-Catalogs can be registered in `sql-client-defaults.yaml` before starting the SQL client.
+Catalogs can be registered in `sql-client-defaults.yaml` before the Flink SQL client is started.
 Here is an example:

 ```yaml
 catalogs: